 Individuals, companies, partnerships and trusts are liable to capital gains tax on the disposal of chargeable assets.

-Individuals pay capital gains tax on any gains arising in a tax year at a flat rate of 18% or 28% (depending on the total amount of their taxable income).
+Individuals pay capital gains tax on any gains arising in a tax year at a flat rate of 10% or 20% (18% or 28% for residential properties).

-There is a 10% tax rate for disposals qualifying for Entrepreneur’s Relief.
+There is a 10% tax rate for disposals qualifying for Business Asset Disposal Relief.

 We can assist with calculating your capital gains tax liabilities, submitting returns and forward planning for disposals to minimise your liability.